-AppID, Email Archiving, Exchange Email, File Backup and Share, HostPilot, News and announcements, Office in the Cloud, Security, Security and Compliance, SharePoint, Skype for Business, Voice: Cloud PBX, Voice: Individual Services
+AppID, Email Archiving, Exchange Email, HostPilot, News and announcements, SecuriSync Backup and File Sharing, Security, Security and Compliance, SharePoint, Skype for Business, The Business Cloud, Voice: Cloud PBX, Voice: Individual Services

 The “Heartbleed” security flaw: What Intermedia customers need to know